bestproject/-plg_system_bpprettify/README.md

 # BP Prettify
 A Joomla!
-3 system plugin that use Google Prettify to highlight code in articles.
+3 system plugin that use Google Prettify to highlight code.

 ## Features
 - No performance loss